hallojoe/HalloJoe.Collections/README.md

 # HalloJoe.Collections
-Generic infinite queues for starters
+Generic and concurrent infinite queues for starters.